What If You Could Change Your Child's Future In One Hour Every Week?

 After a few minutes of reading together, Whelan tells parents to ask students to summarize what is happening every few pages, to check comprehension.
 "If they can't tell you, it doesn't always mean the book is too hard," she explains.

 In the past seven years, Springboard has collected what Gibes de Gac calls, tongue-in-cheek, a "nauseating" amount of data to prove its effectiveness.
 For example: In just five weeks, on average, 3 out of 4 students get to the next reading level or even further.
-One district, Oakland Unified School District, had an independent evaluation that found that Springboard was one of its most effective enrichment investments.
+One district, Oakland Unified School District, had an independent evaluation that found that Springboard was one of its most effective literacy investments.

 The program also gives books to each child.
 Backpacks full of school supplies and tablets are offered as incentives for completing the whole program.
 The idea, Gibes de Gac explains, is for families to practice setting goals and forming new positive habits.
 When the program follows up six months later, the evaluations show that families are still reading together more than before.